RobotRose/rose_arm_controller/doc/tests/tests_rose_arm_controller.md

-Tests on the Jaco arm using the wpi_jaco package
+Tests on the Jaco arm using the wpi_jaco package in combination with our own MoveIt! interface
 ============
 Date: 15-01-2015